-The department consists of 20 sworn law enforcement officers, an emergency preparedness manager and 12 civilian employees under the auspices of the executive vice president for finance and administrative services.
+The department consists of 20 sworn law enforcement officers, a detective, an emergency preparedness manager and 12 civilian employees under the auspices of the executive vice president for finance and administrative services.

 All police officers are professionally trained and state of Kansas certified, with the same authority as any police officer within the state of Kansas.
 JCCC police officers are commissioned law enforcement officers with the right to arrest, in accordance with the laws of this state, any person for violation of state law or applicable county or city ordinances when such violations occur on any property or facilities which are under the guidance, supervision, regulation or control of Johnson County Community College.

 The department provides a full range of police services, including, but not limited to: